 In addition to assets, the Statement of Net Position will sometimes report a separate section for Deferred Outflows of Resources.
-Deferred Outflows of Resources represents a consumption of net position that applies to a future period or periods and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+Deferred Outflows of Resources represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The City has items related to pensions and other postemployment benefits included in this category.

 In addition to liabilities, the Statement of Net Position will sometimes report a separate section for Deferred Inflows of Resources.
-Deferred Inflows of Resources represents an acquisition of net position that applies to a future period or periods and so will not be recognized as an inflow of resources (revenue/receipt) until that time.
+Deferred Inflows of Resources represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue/receipt or reduction of expense/expenditure) until that time.
 The City has items related to pensions and other postemployment benefits included in this category.